seankohjs/AscentHFC/README.md

       **Note:** Do NOT commit this file to the repository!
     - You'll need to obtain a Gemini API key from Google's AI Studio, refer to the Google documentation for more information on how to do this.

-5.  **Verify Documents:**

-    - Ensure that the `documents` directory contains the sample PDF documents, if these documents are sufficient, then there is no need to add more
+5.  **Document Folder:** The `documents` folder contains the current Budget 2024 documents that are fed to ChromaDB.

 6.  **Run the preprocessing script (if necessary):**